 To test the hypothesis regarding opposition/governing and the third/fourth wave a time-dimension needs to be added.
 Lega Nord is an example of a populist party that has entered government multiple times, making it fit to test different expectations.
 The party was founded in 1991 and it´s first leader was Umberto Bossi.
 He has led the party through different political times and was seen as an effective communicator with a charismatic presence (Giordano, 2002).
 Furthermore, his language has been described as more fitting of someone in a bar than a politician (Barraclough, 1998).
 Which could be translated to him rather using the language of the people than that of the elite.
 His language is certainly colorful and worth analyzing in the light of the populist nature of both himself and his party.

 Electorally the party has shifted over time, similarly to its grip on power.
-After winning 10,1% of the Lega Nord enjoyed a high amount of seats, but this didn’t translate into government participation.
+After winning 10,1% of the Lega Nord enjoyed a high number of seats, but this didn’t translate into government participation.
 Paradoxically this changed after only acquiring 3,9% of the vote in 2001.
 After this year the party entered the second Berlusconi government.
 During this period Lega Nord performed a balancing act, having one foot in government, while also maintaining its anti-establishment image (Albertazzi & McDonnell, 2005).
-To gain insight into the rhetoric of Umberto Bossi amputated data will be used (testing H3 and H4).
+To gain insight into the rhetoric of Umberto Bossi imputateddata will be used (testing H3 and H4).
 This approach will be further discussed in the methods section and the data itself will be presented during the results chapter.

 To test the different behavior of populist parties in the context of the third and fourth wave of populism, a time-gap is not only desirable, but essential.
 For Lega Nord a clear distinction can be seen after Umberto Bossi’s resignation in 2012.
 In 2013 Matteo Salvini became the party leader and this marked a shift away from regionalist cause that the party had long fought for (Zuianello, 2021; in Abertazzi et al., 2018).
 It also marked a new era in which the Lega Nord would again take the role of both opposition party as well as coalition partner.
 At the start of Salvini’s leadership Lega Nord was at a low point, but the party made gains having a role within the opposition (Vampa, 2017).
 The election of 2018 changed the electoral landscape of Italy completely.
 The Five Star Movement and Lega Nord, both populist parties, gained a majority (Emanuele et al., 2022).
 To measure Salvini’s populist discourse in and out of government, two speeches from 2016 will be compared to two speeches from 2018 in terms of populist rhetoric.
 Comparing the two pairs of speeches might reveal a change in populist discourse in the context of the third and fourth wave of populism (testing H2 and H3).